Meinongian argument: Opposing Thoughts

 One of the critics that criticized Meinongian arguments was Willard Van Orman Quine, who attacked the ontological argument in his work, On What There Is.
-In this paper, Quine complained the Meinongian conceptualization of the individuation of non-existent objects.
-Bertrand Russell's ideas also undercut Meinongian argument.
+In this paper, Quine complained about the Meinongian conceptualization of the individuation of non-existent objects.

+Bertrand Russell's ideas also undercut Meinongian arguments.
 This was evident in his theory of denoting concepts, where he maintained that denoting concepts may fail to denote since there is no such thing as the purported denotation.
 For Russell, this makes it possible for the existence of nothing and a definite description to describe it.
-In The Existential Import of Propositions, he stated:"The present king of England" is a denoting concept denoting an individual; "The present king of France" is a similar complex concept denoting nothing.Russell, however, recognized that Meinongian argument is an unqualified form of direct realism.
+In The Existential Import of Propositions, he stated:"The present king of England" is a denoting concept denoting an individual; "The present king of France" is a similar complex concept denoting nothing.Russell, however, recognized that a Meinongian argument is an unqualified form of direct realism.

+The scholar Arnaud Dewalque also stated that Meinong's analysis of assumption fails to adequately account for the noncommital character of assumptive attitudes and the distinction between assumptive and neighboring attitudes.